davedarch/gui-buttons/README.md

 2. **Load Configuration:**
    - Click on the "Load Config" button to select a JSON file containing your command configurations.
-   - Example JSON files are available in the `configs/` directory, including:
+   - Example JSON files are available in the `configs/` directory.
-     - `github_commands.json`: Git and GitHub operations.
-     - `basic_commands.json`: Basic shell commands like listing directories and showing the date.
-     - `mixed_commands.json`: A combination of shell and AppleScript commands.
-     - `terminal_commands.json`: Advanced terminal commands for process management and networking.
-     - `venv_commands.json`: Virtual environment management commands.
-     - `system_info_commands.json`: System information and monitoring commands.

 3. **Execute Commands:**
    - After loading a configuration, buttons corresponding to each command will appear.